dwthurber/MSHE-Student-Resources/_info/evanston.md

 #### Evanston Attractions

-Evanston has [five public beaches](http://www.cityofevanston.org/parks-recreation/lakefront-beaches/) (there is also a private beach on Northwestern’s campus for NU students, faculty and staff only), so when the weather is warm Lake Michigan is a great place to cool off.
+Evanston has [six public beaches](https://www.cityofevanston.org/government/departments/parks-recreation-community-services/lakefront-and-beaches) (there is also a private beach on Northwestern’s campus for NU students, faculty and staff only), so when the weather is warm Lake Michigan is a great place to cool off.

 Dozens of major motion pictures have filmed scenes in Evanston, including Contagion (2011), starring Matt Damon; The Weather Man (2005), starring Nicholas Cage; and Road to Perdition (2002), starring Tom Hanks and Paul Newman.